utah-cs4470-sp23/class/assembly.md

 is a unique name for the assertions, and `NAME` is the name for the string constant in the assertion.
 Note that `SKIP` is preceded by a dot.
 This code basically tests the condition, calls `fail_assertion` if the test fails, and otherwise skips that and carries on.
+Note that we use `cmp dword` instead of `cmp qword`.
+That's important, because booleans are 32-bit integers in JPL.

 A `return` statement with a variable reference, where that variable stores an integer, corresponds to the following assembly: